trquinn76/classification/classification-aus/README.md

 - SECRET
 - TOP SECRET

+##### Default Classifications

 By default the library is configured to use a set of `DevelopmentClassification`'s.
-These are deliberately distinct from the real set of Classification's.
-Configuring `ProductionMode` to be true will cause the library to start using the real set of Classification's.
+These are deliberately distinct from the real set of `Classification`'s (`PSPFClassification`).
+Configuring `ProductionMode` to be true will cause the library to start using the real set of `Classification`'s.

-`DevelopmentClassification`'s exist to allow development and testing of Classification related logic and data storage to be done in less secure environments than the final target production environment.
+`DevelopmentClassification`'s exist to allow development and testing of Classification related logic and data storage in less secure environments than the final target production environment.

 ### Information Management Markers